 History of 25 China Street

-In 1793, Sir Francis Light founded George Town, Penang.
+In 1793, Captain Francis Light founded George Town, Penang.
 The town quickly expanded.
 The Popham Map, dated 1798, shows the layout of the first streets.
 China Street was one of these.
 It led from Beach Street which was then the waterfront, up to Pitt Street.

 Before the ‘mansions’ of Gurney Drive & Kelawei Road there were the ‘Elite Residences’ on China Street.
 China Street was so named because it was here that Chinese merchants and traders chose to reside.
 These elite Chinese Residences, the ‘mansions’ of their time, were situated along the end of China Street, near Beach Street.
 At China St’s junction with Pitt Street, the Hakka & Cantonese communities built the first, and now the oldest, temple in Penang to the Goddess of Mercy, Guan Yin.